Cholinergic and Anticholinergic Drugs

 Specific Examples of Anticholinergic Drugs

-Ipratropium (Atrovent) – causes bronchodilation, used in asthma & COPD.
+- Ipratropium (Atrovent) – causes bronchodilation, used in asthma and COPD.

 Contraindications to Using Anticholinergic Drugs

-Any condition characterized by symptoms that would be aggravated by the drugs (myasthenia gravis, glaucoma, MI)
+Contraindications include any condition characterized by symptoms that would be aggravated by the drugs (myasthenia gravis, glaucoma, MI).

-Thank you for watching this video tutorial on cholinergic & anticholinergic effects on the parasympathetic nervous system.
+Thank you for watching this video tutorial on cholinergic and anticholinergic effects on the parasympathetic nervous system!